-In this guide, we cover the basics of Optima Batteries, including a little about the company’s history.
-We also look at the different types available to buy while discussing the pros and cons of the company, so you can make a better decision.
+In this guide, I cover the basics of Optima Batteries, including a little about the company’s history.
+I also look at the different types available to buy while discussing the pros and cons of the company, so you can make a better decision.

 Who Makes Optima Batteries?

 Optima Batteries are made by Clarios LLC.
 This company is known for manufacturing heavy-duty batteries for a variety of applications.
 While the company headquarters is currently in Milwaukee, Wisconsin, it has maintained a manufacturing facility in Denver, Colorado, for many years.

 Clairos LLC has been a part of Johnson Controls since 2019.
 This parent company deals in security equipment, HVAC manufacturing and fire-related products.
 Johnson Controls has more than 100,000 employees worldwide and was part of the Fortune 500.

 Clairos LLC also makes lithium-ion batteries not part of the Optima Battery brands.
 There are 17 facilities in the country, with the lithium-ion plant located in Holland, Michigan.
 At these plants, the company focuses primarily on manufacturing the prismatic li-ion battery cells that are used in electronic and automotive industries.

 If you want a solidly-built and long-lasting AGM battery, Optima Batteries are one of the best options.
 The unique construction helps to provide a long life, and there are many different applications to choose from.